Donald Trump Jr. Breaks Down The Dangers We Are Facing

 DISCLAIMER: Views and opinions expressed on The Ben Armstrong Show are solely those of the host and do not necessarily represent those of The New American.
 TNA is not responsible for, and does not verify the accuracy of, any information presented.

-Video Sources: 1.
-Bannon’s War Room - Donald Trump Jr.: Peter Navarro Is Going To Prison Because He Stood On Principle For The U.S. https://rumble.com/v4kn8m0-donald-trump-jr.-peter-navarro-is-going-to-prison-because-he-stood-on-princ.html
+1. Bannon’s War Room - Donald Trump Jr.: Peter Navarro Is Going To Prison Because He Stood On Principle For The U.S.

 For more great content, visit www.TheNewAmerican.com